Kanchenjunga Base Camp Trekking - 24 Days

 • Arrangement of emergency evacuation service (should have insurance for emergency evacuation and will be paid by your travel insurance company).

-• Oxymeter to check your pulse and oxygen saturation and heart rate twice daily during the trek (very useful to check Altitude Mountain Sickness (AMS) symptoms).
+• Oxymeter to check your pulse oxygen saturation and heart rate twice daily during the trek (very useful to check Altitude Mountain Sickness (AMS) symptoms).
 This helps ensure your trek is in the safest hands possible.

 • All applicable government and local taxes per the itinerary.